Layr-Labs/eigenda-operator-setup/monitoring/README.md

 #### Useful Dashboards
-We also provide a set of useful Grafana dashboards which would be useful for monitoring the EigenDA node.
-You can find them [here](dashboards).
+We also provide a set of useful Grafana dashboards that will be automatically imported when you start the monitoring stack.
-Once you have Grafana setup, feel free to import the dashboards.